dmytro-y-dev/euwebchallenge2015-qualifying/README.md

-# REST API for job server responsible for downloading images from given URL.
+# REST API for job server responsible for downloading images from given URL

 Directories structure
 ---------------------